 Why?
 Because it was the most accessible option to me at the time.
 It also made sense—I didn’t have to pay anything, and I already had a free domain right at my fingertips.
-It’s a great option for people who just want to create a personal website or document their software.
+It’s a great option for people who just want to create a personal website or publish documentation.

-But with time, I came to realize that GitHub Pages is actually fairly limited as a hosting service.
+But with time, I realized that GitHub Pages is actually fairly limited as a hosting service.
 Now, my site is hosted on Netlify under a custom domain, and I honestly couldn’t be happier about having made the switch.

 GitHub Pages vs. Netlify: Why I Switched

 Hosting Private Repos

 If you’re a free GitHub user, then GitHub Pages will only be able to build your public repos.
 You can get it to also build private repos, but you’ll have to purchase one of the Pro plans, the least expensive of which is GitHub Teams at $4/month.
 That’s $48/year.
 Netlify, on the other hand, can build both public and private repos for free.
 Slap on a custom .com domain from Google Domains for just $12/year, and you’re all set.

 This was honestly a deal-breaker for me as my site began to grow in complexity.
 GitHub Pages only supports a limited set of Jekyll plugins.
 If you want to use any plugin not listed there, you’ll need to instead push your build output directory (

 _site/ in Jekyll) to your repo instead of pushing your source code, or push both but to different branches.
 With Netlify, there are no such restrictions: You can use whatever plugins you want, and your site will build just fine.